flame/blis/README.md

 BLIS offers several advantages over traditional BLAS libraries:

  * **Portability that doesn't impede high performance.** Portability was a top priority of ours when creating BLIS.
-With zero additional effort on the part of the developer, BLIS is configurable as a fully-functional reference implementation.
+With virtually no additional effort on the part of the developer, BLIS is configurable as a fully-functional reference implementation.
 But more importantly, the framework identifies and isolates a key set of computational kernels which, when optimized, immediately and automatically optimize performance across virtually all level-2 and level-3